 The office is located on the corner of North Virginia Street and 16th Street.
 It is building #106 on the campus map, located near the 3rd floor entrance to the West Stadium Parking Complex.
-Office hours are Monday-Friday 8:00 a.m. to 5:00 p.m., excluding holidays.
+Effective Monday, February 28, 2022 the Parking and Transportation Services office hours will be 8 a.m. to 4:30 p.m., Monday through Friday, excluding holidays.

 In order to log in to the Parking Services online system you must use your University NetID, not your NSHE student ID number.
 Your NetID (Network Identification) is a unique username that is automatically generated for all current students, faculty and staff of the University of Nevada, Reno.